 Each faculty fellow:

 - Works with the CTA Director to oversee one of the main programs offered by the Center.
-These programs include the New Faculty Learning Community, the Advising Academy, programs on Teaching with Technology, and the CTA's regular workshop series.
+These programs include the New Faculty Learning Community, the Advising Academy, Teaching with Technology and Sustainability.

 - Is a member of the CTA Steering Committee, which meets monthly to advise the director on policies, programming, and strategic planning, and to review and decide on travel grant applications.